f-klement/gothic-fiction-pattern-detection/extracted_interpretation_notes.md

 4) Additional points of interest are, how 1 and 2 are connected through Regina Maria Roche.
 2 and 3 are connected through Eaton Stannard Barret, and 1 and 3 through Hogg James and Beckford William.

-5) Furthermore noteworthy is the fact that Hawthorne, who was arguably overrepresented any many other graphs is absent here.
+5) Furthermore noteworthy is the fact that Hawthorne, who was arguably overrepresented in many other graphs, is absent here.
 By uniqueness of style, idiosyncrasy, or the result of the aggregation of such a broad range of topics.
 The same goes for Stoker and Ann Radcliffe.

 ## Network of texts based on averaged topic distribution: